 What Controllers Should Know About ASC 606 Compliance

-• What this means: companies and organizations reporting on a calendar year will report revenue, for the first time, in accordance with ASC 606 in their 2019 annual financial statements and 2020 interim financial statements.
+• What this means: companies and organizations reporting on a calendar year will report revenue, for the first time, in accordance with ASC 606 in their financial statements.

 • Why this matters: companies may need to review how revenue is currently recognized and potentially adjust according to the new standard.